 Such is the certainty of Bach's grasp of his material in this joyous movement that one might suspect that he returned to the challenges of the chorale/fantasia with an enthusiasm amounting to gusto.
-On the other hand, with the possible exception of C 129, it seems to have been some time before he returned to this structure, another of those tantalizing contradictions we keep uncovering.
+On the other hand, with the possible exception of C 129, it seems to have been some time before he again returned to this structure, another of those tantalizing contradictions we keep uncovering.

 The alto aria begins with the obligatory command to praise Him since He protects us all.
 But it is probably the second-line image that Bach had in mind when devising the principal musical ideas.
 This is of the wings of the soaring eagles, the only imaginative image in the stanza.
-The violin obbligato soars and gyrates around the voice which simply intones a slightly ornamented, but instantly recognisable version of the chorale.
+The violin obbligato circles and gyrates around the voice which simply intones a slightly ornamented, but instantly recognisable version of the chorale.

 This is an uncomplicated ritornello movement which, despite the contrasting touches of minor modes that Bach manages to unearth in the middle, remains essentially all lightness and joy.